Masterpiece-1802/Happitude/README.md

-# Happitude
+# happiness_test
-A web application self assessment tool to assess mental well-being of children.
+A project for the SIH